vSsongv/Operating_System_PA/README.md

 ### Tips and Restriction
 - Implement features in an incremental way; implement the allocatoin/deallocation functions first to get used to the page table/PTE manipulation.
 And then move on to implement the fork by duplicating the page table contents.
 You need to manipulate both PTEs of parent and child to support copy-on-write properly.
 - Be careful to handle `writable` bit in the page table when you attach a page or share it.
 Read-only pages should not be writable after the fork whereas writable pages should be writable after the fork through the copy-on-write mechanism.
-You can leverage the `private` variable in `struct pte` to implement this feature.
+You can leverage the `private` variable in `struct pte` to implement this feature.
 - Likewise previous PAs, printing out to stdout does not influence on the grading.
 So, feel free to print out debug message using `printf`.